 2.)
 Its vulnerability to future problems

 3.)
-A personalized roadmap for improvement when dysfunction is present
+A template for improvement when dysfunction is present

-When used alongside other tests like organic acid testing (metabolic markers) and conventional testing, you get a much better picture of not only what’s going on with your gut, and potentially why it’s going on, but also proactive strategies to improve the overall function of the gut based on your unique fingerprint.
+When used alongside other tests like organic acid testing (metabolic markers) and conventional testing, you get a much better picture of not only what’s going on with your gut, and potentially why it’s going on, but also serves as an educational template to personalize strategies to improve the overall function of the gut.

 It goes beyond whether you have a pathogen, leaky gut, or SIBO, it gets you much closer to why those types of issues may exist in the first place!